How to play Sudoku for Beginners Game 2

 The binding compound rule is:

-You must not repeat any digit in any column, in any row or in any 9-cell medium sized square bordered by thick lines.
+You must not repeat any digit in any column, in any row or in any 9-cell major square square bordered by thick lines.

 Ultimately your job is to fill up all the empty cells with digits 1 to 9 but without breaking the compound rule not even once.
 Then only we would say you have successfully completed the game.